ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-enter-date-ranges.md

 Enter the word for today, in the language set by **Language** setting, that will set the date to the current date.
 Instead of entering the entire word, you can enter part of the word, starting from the beginning, such as t or tod, as long as it is not also the start of another word.

-### Period
+### Období

 To filter on a specific accounting period, in a date field enter the letter p, or the word period, followed by a number that identifies the accounting period, like p2 or period4.
 The accounting period is relative to the fiscal year of the current work date that set in your Role Center.
-For example, if the work date is **03/21/20**, then p1, or just p, filters on the first accounting period of the fiscal year 2020 (such as 01/01/20..01/31/20). p15 filters on the fifteenth accounting period from the start of fiscal year 2020 (such as 03/01/21..03/31/21).
+For example, if the work date is **03/21/22**, then p1, or just p, filters on the first accounting period of the fiscal year 2022 (such as 01/01/22..01/31/22). p15 filters on the fifteenth accounting period from the start of fiscal year 2022 (such as 03/01/23..03/31/23).

 The accounting periods are defined on the **Accounting Periods** page.
 To view or change the accounting periods, open the page [here](https://businesscentral.dynamics.com/?page=100).